 Peer Review Process

-Manuscripts passing the initial screening are sent to at least two independent reviewers with relevant expertise in the subject area.
+Manuscripts that pass the initial screening are assigned to at least two independent reviewers with expertise relevant to the manuscript’s subject area.
+The review is conducted under a double-blind system, in which the identities of authors and reviewers are not disclosed to each other.

 - Acceptance without revision